lessonteacher/grunt-sf-jedi/README.md

 It is possible to specify an `options` object which provides a `project.src` setting as shown in the example.
 This will change `.force/src -> ./your/folder`

-_Note that currently after the `init`, a `pull` occurs automatically.
-This feature will soon change and become configurable with the default not doing this_

 ### force:pull

 The `force:pull` task will pull all the metadata down based off the `package.xml`.